mateudu/serverless-workshop/Module 1 - Serverless API/readme.md

     }
     ```

 1. The final step is publishing this app to Azure.
-Kill the terminal (click the trash icon) to stop the runtime, and open the Azure Functions extension.
+Kill the terminal (click the trash icon) or close the console to stop the runtime.
-1. Click the up-arrow icon in the Functions extension to publish, and select this app in the list.
-Choose to **Create New Function App** and give it a *globally* unique name.
-Create a new resource group and give it a name, and create a new storage account and give it a name.
-Choose any region to publish.
+1. Create new Function App in Azure.
+Make sure to choose the correct configuration values.

-1. You should see a prompt in the bottom right that the app is publishing.
-Once the app is published you should be able to open your subscription and see the function.
-You should be able to open the app and this HTTP function you have just created.
-Click the **Get function URL** link in the function to get a URL, and validate you can invoke it and it executes in the cloud.
-(Be sure to append the query parameter)
+1. Right click on the project in Visual Studio and publish to Function App in Azure.

 Congratulations!
 You've now published an Azure Function as an API in the cloud.

 </p></details>